Tahsin716/SystemDesignInterview/Instagram/README.md

 | 2.
 High Availability   |
 | 3.
 Low latency, acceptable latency for NewsFeed generation is 200ms |
 | 4.
 Scalable|

+## Capacity Estimation

+### 1. Traffic Estimates

+Since the read-to-write ratio is 10:1 and we are expected to have 1 billion photos uploaded monthly, so the total number of reads monthly will be:

+ - 10 * 1 billion = 10 billion reads